apache/kylin/website/_docs/tutorial/query_pushdown.md

 ### Query Pushdown config

 #### Pushdown to single engine
+Take hive as an example to explain the opening steps:

-1. In Kylin's installation directory, uncomment configuration item `kylin.query.pushdown.runner-class-name` of config file `kylin.properties`, and set it to `org.apache.kylin.query.adhoc.PushDownRunnerJdbcImpl`
+1. In Kylin's installation directory, uncomment configuration item `kylin.query.pushdown.runner-class-name` of config file `kylin.properties`, and set it to `org.apache.kylin.query.adhoc.PushDownRunnerJdbcImpl`, If you need to pushdown the query to presto, please set this configuration to `org.apache.kylin.query.pushdown.PushdownRunnerSDKImpl`.
+For other configurations, please refer to [Pushdown to Presto](#pushdown-to-presto) at the end of this page.

 2. Add configuration items below in config file `kylin.properties`.